gavryushkin/curvatureNNI/JoMB_response.md

 > Page 5: define what convex means in the set of trees you are considering.

-We have added the definition.
+We have added the definition "A set of trees A is called convex if for every pair of trees from A there exists a shortest path between them such that every tree on the path belongs to A.

 > Page 6 inside the proof of Lemma 4: "… no divergence event being younger than a taxon."Not clear what this means, this should hold for every phylogenetic tree.